codelittinc/engineering-hiring/README.md

 7. Have you ever had a mentor?
 What did you learn from him or her that you would like to share?
 8. Have you ever been someone's mentor?
 What is the most critical topic you ever taught?
 9. What do you think about receiving feedback?

+Bear in mind that you might want to consider the aptitude a candidate has to grow.
+Questions like _“What was the latest technology you learned and when?“_ or _“Do you have or had personal projects?
+Or collaborate in open source ones?“_ can give you an idea about the effort he or she put in the professional life.
+Depending on the reason why you’re hiring, it might be worth picking someone with poor experience but good aptitude to learn, rather than an experienced developer who is still using Java since they completed their degree.

 ### Red flags